-Winter is coming, and that means I’m getting a lot of emails asking “Do chickens need heat in winter?” and “Do you need heat lamps for chickens?”
+Winter is coming, and that means I’m getting a lot of emails asking things like: “Do chickens need heat in winter?” and “Do you need heat lamps for chickens?”

 Winter is a tricky time on the homestead because you’re navigating through cold weather, wet weather, snowy weather – sometimes all in the same day.

 Over the years, I’ve come to realize that cold weather isn’t much of an issue with chickens….but cold WET weather can be deadly.

 Every winter, I spend half my time wringing my hands because our chickens play outside when it’s freezing rain, and don’t have enough sense to go into the coop when the temperature drops further.

 We haven’t lost a chicken to the cold yet (knock on wood), but I do stress in the winter months over their health.